Kreswell/kreswell.github.io/_posts/SomeStuffAboutLookingAtThings.md

-Quantum mechanics, when viewed as a [mathematical theory](https://en.wikipedia.org/wiki/Mathematical_theory), can be thought of as the theory of observation and
+Quantum mechanics, when viewed as a [mathematical theory](https://en.wikipedia.org/wiki/Mathematical_theory), can be thought of as the theory of observation and measurement (no

 ---